vrm-c/vrm-specification/specification/VRMC_vrm-1.0_draft/README.md

 ## Overview

 Store the information of the humanoid model for VR avatar in the GLTF scene.
-By adding more information in the VRM extension along with additional constraints imposing on existing parts in GLTF, humanoids model can be manipulated in unified manners from the program.
+By adding more information in the VRM extension along with additional constraints imposing on existing parts in GLTF, humanoid models can be manipulated in unified manners from the program.

 ### Format and Extension